Out of the blue

 The shadow of the headscarf above her ear looks different now than it did when Vermeer painted it.
-Over time, areas painted with this pigment can become lighter or greyish in colour, develop a wrinkled appearance and/or lose their detail.
-This phenomenon is known as ‘ultramarine disease’.
 The extent of possible degradation in the Girl’s headscarf is something we are researching as part of the Girl in the Spotlight project.
 Using the 3D digital microscope, we can inspect the surface in areas that seem to have degraded.
 With MA-XRPD we will learn more about the crystalline structure of the pigment, and how it has changed over time.
 Degradation of paint layers leads to new chemical compounds being formed on or close to the paint surface, altering its appearance.
 In the dark blue, MA-XRPD detected small amounts of two of these compounds: palmierite and weddellite.

 X-ray powder diffraction image and profile collected in the Girl’s blue headscarf (AXES, University of Antwerp)

 Indigo: it’s in your jeans